-On Sunday night it was announced that restaurants and cafés will be restricted to takeaway and delivery only.
-Bottle shops were allowed to stay open however pubs and licensed clubs will be forced to close, along with cinemas, casinos, fitness centres and places of worship.
+On Sunday night Morrison announced that restaurants and cafés will be restricted to takeaway and delivery only.
+Bottle shops can stay open however pubs and licensed clubs must close.
+Also forced to close are cinemas, casinos, fitness centres and places of worship.

-The new restrictions were deemed necessary in order to carry out the level of social distancing required to flatten the curve and minimise the spread of the virus.
+The new restrictions will make way for increased social distancing in order to flatten the curve.
 By Tuesday evening, Covid-19 restrictions moved up to stage two however the rules for restaurants and bars remained the same.

 However some businesses have been able to adapt by implementing new ways of operating and offering new delivery options.
-Even high-end restaurants have got on board with new take away meals and delivery options including Queensland’s Labart, Melbourne’s Attica, Byron Bay’s Three Blue Ducks, Adelaide’s Africola and Chin Chin in both Melbourne and Sydney.
+Even high-end restaurants have got on board with new take away meals and delivery options.
+Some of these include Queensland’s Labart, Melbourne’s Attica, Byron Bay’s Three Blue Ducks, Adelaide’s Africola and Chin Chin in both Melbourne and Sydney.

 Here’s what you can do

-The coronavirus pandemic has left the hospitality industry in unprecedented times and local businesses will need as much help as possible to get by.
+The coronavirus pandemic has left the hospitality industry in unprecedented times.
+As a result, local businesses will need as much help as possible to get by.

-Our best advice: don’t automatically assume that all restaurants have closed, there are many that have launched new take-away menus and delivery options for you and they will be relying on the income from these services.
+Our best advice: don’t automatically assume that all restaurants have closed.
+There are many that have launched new take-away menus and delivery options and they will be relying on the income from these services.
 Be sure to order from these restaurants even if it’s just on occasion, as any bit of business will help.

-Follow recently launched Instagram account Saving Plates Australia which is shining a spotlight on how restaurants around the country have responded and are finding creative ways to stay open.
+Follow recently launched Instagram account Saving Plates Australia, shining a spotlight on how restaurants around the country have responded.

 Purchase gift vouchers for your favourite restaurants to us at a later date.
 These are usually available on their websites and are a great way to give businesses immediate funds.
 Once the current situation calms down and restaurants reopen, you have a beautiful meal to enjoy that you’ve paid for in advance.